 I would modify to:

 A small change, but not much more is needed.
 The reduced hydration and smaller carryover will slow fermentation activity.
-Additionally, you could instead use cooler water or keep your starter a few degrees cooler to also slow activity.
+Additionally, you could instead use cooler water or keep your starter a few degrees colder to also slow activity.

 It's easy to just stick a starter in the fridge when we can't get to a feeding.
 And while placing your starter in the fridge at around 38°F (3°C) isn't a huge problem, why place your starter in a “stressful” situation?
 For me, the preferred option is to reduce hydration and inoculation when I need to do small, daily adjustments.
 You can play with the amount of carryover at each feeding and see how your starter reacts to the change.
 In some cases you might not even need to adjust the hydration, just the inoculation percentage will afford enough control.